LukeBMorrow/LukeBMorrow.github.io/README.md

   git push -u origin master
 ```

-Now that you have a repository with the index.md file in it, you can go to _'Username'.github.io_ and see your hosted resume.
-It isn't pretty yet, that comes next.
+Now that the reader has a repository with the index.md file, the hosted resume can be found at the url: _'Username'.github.io_.
+What comes next is styling.

 ## Stage 4: Styling Github Pages
-After this stage, you will have a styled resume hosted on GitHub Pages.
-We will be taking the Cayman style and editing it to suit our needs.
+After this stage, the hosted resume on GitHub Pages will be styled.
+This tutorial will be using the Cayman style and (optionally) editing the style.
 1. Download the [Cayman theme](https://pages-themes.github.io/cayman/).
 2. Extract the contents of the .zip file into a folder.
-3. Copy your _index.md_ into the _'Username'.github.io_ folder, replacing the extracted _index.md_.
+3. Copy your _index.md_ into the extracted folder.
-4. Copy all files in the extracted folder back to the _'Username'.github.io_ folder.
+4. Copy all files from the extracted folder back to the _'Username'.github.io_ folder.
 ![A walkthrough of steps 1 to 4](imgs/Step4.gif)

 ##### Optional